Skiing in Spain - The Complete Guide

-Due to its privilege geographical position visitors here are entertained with breathtaking scenery and panoramic views over Roses Bay all the way to the Costa Brava.
+Due to its privileged geographical position visitors here are entertained with breathtaking scenery and panoramic views over Roses Bay all the way to the Costa Brava.

-Located at the highest summit in the Pyrenees, its unique character and charm attracts tourists to enjoy their winter sports for their ski holidays Spain.
+Located at the highest summit in the Pyrenees, its unique character and charm attract tourists to enjoy their winter sports for their ski holidays Spain.